amitnh/Distributed/README.md

 ami:0009c3f63fca71e34 linux with java8
 type: T2_XLARGE- but it also works with medium, we used XL for the large amount of threads.
 The Program took 16:15 minutes to run with n=500.

-*we get the Results on S3-bucket in only a few minutes, the buttle neck is downloading them on the Local Machine. if we could choose to make the HTML file on the AWS servers, we could do it much much faste, for example with Map-Reduce learned in class.*
+We get the Results on S3-bucket in <ins>only 5 minutes</ins>, the buttle neck is downloading them on the Local Machine. if we could choose to make the HTML file on the AWS servers, we could do it much much faste, for example with Map-Reduce learned in class.